Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 COPD can be mild, moderate, severe, or very severe.

-The symptoms you experience can progress, especially if your COPD is left untreated.
+The symptoms you experience can progress, especially if your COPD isn’t treated.

-Early symptoms of COPD can be fairly mild and can easily be mistaken for a cold.
+Early symptoms of COPD can be fairly mild and can are often mistaken for a cold or flu.

 Early symptoms of COPD include: